kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 with SIG Network before moving to implementable, as a pointer type would change validation behavior.

-`spec.selector` is mutable for manually created `EndpointSelector` objects.
+`spec.selector` is mutable for explicitly created `EndpointSelector` objects.
-Changing it retargets the managed `EndpointSlices`, matching the mutability of `Service.spec.selector`.
-For Service-owned `EndpointSelector` objects, direct user edits to the selector are reconciled back to the Service-derived value by the `service-endpointselector-controller`.
+Changing it retargets their managed `EndpointSlices`.
+For Service-derived projections, the service-endpointselector-controller restores selector edits from the Service.

 Set-based selection (`matchExpressions`) for `Service` users is a separate concern. `Service.spec.selector` remains `map[string]string`; how `Service`